Wasserstein KL-divergence for Gaussian distributions: Abstract

-We introduce a new version of the KL-divergence for Gaussian distributions which is based on Wasserstein geometry and referred to as WKL-divergence.
-We show that this version is consistent with the geometry of the sample space ${\Bbb R}^n$.
-In particular, we can evaluate the WKL-divergence of the Dirac measures concentrated in two points which turns out to be proportional to the squared distance between these points.
+We introduce the Wasserstein KL-divergence (WKL-divergence), a variant of the classical KL-divergence for Gaussian distributions rooted in Wasserstein geometry.
+Unlike the classical KL-divergence, the WKL-divergence is consistent with the geometry of the sample space $\Rn$.
+In particular, it admits a natural evaluation for Dirac measures concentrated at two points, yielding a quantity proportional to the squared Euclidean distance between them.
+We provide an explicit closed-form expression for the WKL-divergence between Gaussian distributions and analyze its continuity properties. }

-\keywords{Wasserstein geometry \and Kullback-Leibler divergence \and Gaussian distributions \and Otto metric.}
+\keywords{Wasserstein geometry, Kullback-Leibler divergence, Gaussian distributions, Otto metric.}